AdobeDocs/experience-manager-65.en/help/sites-developing/emulators.md

    As an example, you can refer to the node `/libs/wcm/mobile/components/emulators/iPhone/css`

-1. If needed, define a JS client library, for example to define a specific plugin: name = js, node type = cq:ClientLibrary
+1. If needed, define a JS client library, for example, to define a specific plugin: name = js, node type = cq:ClientLibrary

    As an example, you can refer to the node `/libs/wcm/mobile/components/emulators/base/js`